 To apply a recommendation:

-On the Instance Groups instances page, click on recommendation text for the instance group you want to update.
+On the Instance Groups instances page, click the recommendation text for the instance group that you want to update.

 A popup appears with more details and a choice to Cancel, Dismiss Recommendation, or Continue.
 To review and apply the recommendation, click Continue.